LordOfDragons/dragengine/README.md

 By default the build tries to find as many dependency libraries as possiible in the host system.
 Not found libraries are compiled from in-tree sourced under "extern".
-You can force building certain libraries either in-tree or from system by setting the respective "with_system_*" parameter to 'yes' (to force using the library from host system and fail if not found) or 'no' (to force compile from in-tree version).
+You can force building certain libraries either in-tree or from system by setting the respective with_system_* parameter to 'yes' (to force using the library from host system and fail if not found) or 'no' (to force compile from in-tree version) or 'auto' (use from system if found otherwise fall back to in-tree version).

 To build distribution archives run